virtual-labs/exp-digital-control-iitkgp/experiment/procedure.md

 <b>Fig. 4.
 Button to check the controllability of the system </b>
 </div>

-5. Click on the 'Rank' or 'Determinant'  or "inference' buttons to get the the Controllability test.
+5. Click on the 'Rank' or 'Determinant'  or "Inference' buttons to get the the Controllability test.

 <div align="center">
 <img class="img-fluid"  src="./images/Qc.png" alt="">

 <b>Fig. 5.
-Button to get Rank, determinant, inference of the Controllability test </b>
+Button to get Rank, Determinant, Inference of the Controllability test </b>
 </div>

 6. Click on 'Design' dropdown button and select the desired option for the design.